OutSystems/docs-support/src/enterprise/maintenance/connection-pools.md

 ---
-summary: The OutSystems platform uses connection pools to ensure your applications perform well as they scale.
-Read more to learn how the platform uses connection pools.
+summary:  OutSystems uses database connection pools to ensure your applications perform well as they scale.
+Read more to learn how the OutSystems platform uses  connection pools.
 ---

 # Connection pools in the OutSystems platform

-The OutSystems platform uses connection pools to ensure your applications perform well as they scale.
-With connection pools, an application doesn't open and close database connections.
-Instead, the application requests a connection and returns the connection to the pool when it's done.
+Database connection pools is one way OutSystems enforces rules to optimize your applications scalability and performance.
+With connection pools, applications don't open and close database connections.
+Instead, applications request a connection and return the connection to the pool when it's done.

-This avoids the performance overhead of opening and closing database connections.
-This way, a new connection is only opened if there is no available connection in the pool.
-Connections are closed after they're idle for a given period.
+Using connection pools you avoid the performance overhead of opening and closing database connections.
+A  new connection only opens if there is no available connection in the pool.
+Connections close after they're idle for a given period.

 For each database connection you define for a database server or schema, OutSystems creates a connection pool to manage that connection.